EleChristiana/Elechristiana/README.md

 <h1 align="center">Hi, I'm Christiana Eleojo Osedi 👋</h1>
-<h3 align="center">Frontend Developer | Tech Advocate | Community Builder</h3>
+<h3 align="center">Frontend Developer | Digital Literacy And STEM ADvocate | Community Builder</h3>

 About Me

-I'm a passionate and detail-oriented frontend developer with a strong interest in creating accessible, user-friendly web experiences.
+I am a passionate and detail-oriented frontend developer with a strong interest in creating accessible, user-friendly web experiences.
 I enjoy turning ideas into responsive, interactive interfaces that make an impact.

 With a background in leading teams, supporting tech communities, and collaborating across diverse projects, I thrive on building solutions that are both functional and meaningful.
-I'm also a strong advocate for digital inclusion and believe in the power of technology to drive change especially for underrepresented groups.
+I am also a strong advocate for digital inclusion and believe in the power of technology to drive change especially for underrepresented groups.

 What I am Focused On